bcgov/digital-toolkit/openshift/templates/README.md

 ## Deployment Flow:

-Update in the `develop` branch will trigger Jenkins pipeline:
+Update in the `os-pages` branch will trigger Jenkins pipeline:
 1. Checkout the source from Github
 2. Build images: